Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation: Results and Discussion

-Fig. \hyperref[single-mode excitation scm only]{\ref{single-mode excitation scm only}a} shows the results from the excitation of a non-radiating mode, at $f=3.53$ MHz, which only our SCM was able to retrieve, alongside the relevant FE result.
-As the energy of such modes are confined within the boundaries of the waveguide, the monitor line of the FE model is now placed horizontally in the middle of the waveguide.
-The mode shape used for this excitation, as obtained from our SCM, is shown in Fig. \hyperref[single-mode excitation scm only]{\ref{single-mode excitation scm only}b}.
+Fig. \hyperref[single-mode excitation scm only]{\ref{single-mode excitation scm only}a} shows the results from the excitation of a non-leaky mode, at $f=3.53$ MHz and $c_{ph}=1.50$ m/ms, which only our SCM was able to retrieve, alongside the relevant FE result.
+As the energy of such modes is confined within the boundaries of the waveguide, the monitor line of the FE model is now placed horizontally in the middle of the waveguide.
+The mode shapes used for this excitation, decaying away from the waveguide, are shown in Fig. \hyperref[single-mode excitation scm only]{\ref{single-mode excitation scm only}b} as obtained from our SCM.

-It is worth noting that even if the model was provided with an incorrect displacement profile, it would have converged to a valid solution\cite{BatheK.J.1996FiniteProcedures}.
-Thus, since all three methods agree on a true solution in Fig. \hyperref[single-mode excitation scm and disperse]{\ref{single-mode excitation scm and disperse}a}, the FE model is able to verify the existence of a mode independently of SCM and DISPERSE.
-Therefore we believe that the agreement between FE and SCM in Fig. \hyperref[single-mode excitation scm only]{\ref{single-mode excitation scm only}a} is sufficient validation of the SCM in places where a DISPERSE solution is not available.
+It is important to note that any input to the FE model will inherently result in a weighted superposition of its modal responses \cite{BatheK.J.1996FiniteProcedures}.
+Consequently, we regard the agreement between the FE model and the results obtained from SCM and DISPERSE in the figures above as a robust validation of both methods.
+This validation, in particular, emphasises the reliability of SCM in scenarios where a DISPERSE solution is not readily available.